ClausHolbechArista/ansible-community-collection/docs/plugins/Modules_and_action_plugins/eos_validate_state_reports.md

 # eos_validate_state_reports

 !!! note
-    Always use the FQCN (Fully Qualified Collection Name) `arista.avd.eos_validate_state_reports` when using this plugin.
+    Always use the FQCN (Fully Qualified Collection Name) `arista.community.eos_validate_state_reports` when using this plugin.

 Generates validation reports for the eos_validate_state role

 ## Synopsis

-The `arista.avd.eos_validate_state_reports` module is an Ansible Action Plugin designed to generate validation reports from the test results produced by the ANTA test framework.
+The `arista.community.eos_validate_state_reports` module is an Ansible Action Plugin designed to generate validation reports from the test results produced by the ANTA test framework.

 This plugin requires a JSON file for each host in the Ansible play, containing all test results.
 The JSON file